Comprehensive Guide To Dog Friendly Wineries, Cafes & Accommodation In Hunter Valley

-Looking to escape the buzz of the city for the weekend but don’t want to leave your dog to a pet sitter?
-How about a dog friendly Hunter Valley?
+Looking to escape the buzz of the city for the weekend but don’t want to leave your dog with a pet sitter?
+How about visiting dog friendly wineries in Hunter Valley?
 Yes, that’s right.
-There are plenty of great dog friendly accommodations to choose from, dog friendly wineries to explore and dog friendly cafes / restaurants to dine in.
+There is plenty of great dog friendly cellar doors to explore, dog friendly accommodation to choose from and dog friendly cafes / restaurants to dine in.
 We have put together the ultimate guide to a dog friendly Hunter Valley holiday to inspire your next visit to this stunningly beautiful wine region, located just 2.5 hours away from Sydney.

 Dog Friendly Accommodation in Hunter Valley